Transformation of a derelict brownfield site into a sustainable, mixed-use neighbourhood

-- The regeneration of the site is an opportunity to do something different for the 21st century and have a positive impact on the town and its relationship with the wider district of Chesham.
+The regeneration is an opportunity to do something different for the 21st century and have a positive impact on the town and its relationship with the wider district of Chesham.
 The proposals include 160 new homes, 1000 sqm of business enterprise space and landscaped recreational space for people to enjoy and come together.

 The community have had a key role in the development of the proposals.
 We have found widespread support for bringing this derelict land back into use with well-designed contemporary new homes, workspace and open space connected to Co-op Field.